kubernetes/test-infra/prow/cmd/peribolos/README.md

 For more details please see GitHub documentation around [edit org], [update org membership], [edit team], [update team membership].

+## Settings

+In order to mitigate the chance of applying erroneous configs, the peribolos binary includes a few safety checks:

+* `--required-admins=` - a list of people who must be configured as admins in order to accept the config (defaults to empty list)
+* `--min-admins=5` - the config must specify at least this many admins
+* `--require-self=true` - require the bot applying the config to be an admin.

+These flags are designed to ensure that any problems can be corrected by rerunning the tool with a fixed config and/or binary.

+* `--maximimum-removal-delta=0.25` - reject a config that deletes more than 25% of the current memberships.

+This flag is designed to protect against typos in the configuration which might cause massive, unwanted deletions.
+Raising this value to 1.0 will allow deleting everyone, and reducing it to 0.0 will prevent any deletions.

+* `--confirm=false` - no github mutations will be made until this flag is true.
+It is safe to run the binary without this flag.
+It will print what it would do, without actually making any changes.

+See `bazel run //prow/cmd/peribolos -- --help` for the full and current list of settings that can be configured with flags.

 [`config.yaml`]: /prow/config.yaml
 [edit team]: https://developer.github.com/v3/teams/#edit-team